 - There we gear up (wetsuit, harness, helmet, etc.)

-- Then we start our descent passing various natural features (waterfalls, boulders, slides)
+- Then we start our descent passing various natural features (waterfalls, boulders, pools)

 - Once we’re out of the canyon we hike back to the trailhead

-The minimum age is 12 and we have no real limit of maximum age.
-It is all about your physical shape.
-You don’t need to be extremely fit and have any sort of experience with ropes or water for the first level though (Explore the canyon).
-Most people who are able to walk for 6km should be able to come on this tour.
+You certainly need to be an active person and be a bit adventurous to go canyoning even if you don’t need to be extremely fit and have any sort of experience with ropes or swift water for our first level tour: Explore the canyon.
+Most people who are able to walk 8km should be able to come on this tour.

 Like any other outdoor discipline, Canyoning present some risks.
 All those risks are listed in our waiver and will be explained to you before the trip so you can choose if you want to go or not.